aerele/kartoza/README.md

 ## Documentation and Resources

-Comprehensive documentation for the Kartoza module is available in the following locations:
+Comprehensive documentation for the Cohenix Kartoza module is available in the following locations:

 1. **In-App Documentation**:
    - Help sections in each DocType